 - Immediate resolution to a potentially dangerous situation

-- Vipers & cobras escaped in multi-unit housing rendering it unsafe for First Responders and residents
+Vipers & cobras had escaped in multi-unit housing rendering it unsafe for First Responders and residents

-- A large Burmese python found abandoned and loose in the GTA
+A large Burmese Python found abandoned, without an owner, and free to roam in the GTA

-- A yellow anaconda found by First Responders in a backyard
+A Yellow Anaconda was found by First Responders in a residential backyard

 Reptilia has trained personnel who have many years experience handling these types of situations and can safely eliminate the risks to all involved.
 We handle all these reptiles on a regular basis and indeed many more even larger and more dangerous than any call we have handled to date (including a 1,200 lb Nile Crocodile and a Python that eats goats of up to 70 lbs).